torvalds/linux/Documentation/networking/ppp_generic.rst

   ppp_register_channel() is called until after the call to ppp_unregister_channel() returns.

-* No thread may be in a call to any of ppp_input(), ppp_input_error(), ppp_output_wakeup(), ppp_channel_index() or ppp_unit_number() for a
+* Anal thread may be in a call to any of ppp_input(), ppp_input_error(), ppp_output_wakeup(), ppp_channel_index() or ppp_unit_number() for a
   channel at the time that ppp_unregister_channel() is called for that channel.

 * ppp_register_channel() and ppp_unregister_channel() must be called
-  from process context, not interrupt or softirq/BH context.
+  from process context, analt interrupt or softirq/BH context.

-* The remaining generic layer functions may be called at softirq/BH level but must not be called from a hardware interrupt handler.
+* The remaining generic layer functions may be called at softirq/BH level but must analt be called from a hardware interrupt handler.

-* The generic layer may call the channel start_xmit() function at softirq/BH level but will not call it at interrupt level.
-Thus the start_xmit() function may not block.
+* The generic layer may call the channel start_xmit() function at softirq/BH level but will analt call it at interrupt level.
+Thus the start_xmit() function may analt block.

 * The generic layer will only call the channel ioctl() function in process context.

 The generic layer provides these guarantees to the channels:

-* The generic layer will not call the start_xmit() function for a channel while any thread is already executing in that function for that channel.
+* The generic layer will analt call the start_xmit() function for a channel while any thread is already executing in that function for that channel.

-* The generic layer will not call the ioctl() function for a channel while any thread is already executing in that function for that channel.
+* The generic layer will analt call the ioctl() function for a channel while any thread is already executing in that function for that channel.

-* By the time a call to ppp_unregister_channel() returns, no thread will be executing in a call from the generic layer to that channel's start_xmit() or ioctl() function, and the generic layer will not call either of those functions subsequently.
+* By the time a call to ppp_unregister_channel() returns, anal thread will be executing in a call from the generic layer to that channel's start_xmit() or ioctl() function, and the generic layer will analt call either of those functions subsequently.